 Alternatively, a covered call can generate immediate cash flow from the position.
 Covered calls limit upside potential—if the stock rises, the seller of the call may be forced to sell shares below market price—but covered calls also provide income, and the income reduces the overall risk level of the position.
 However, the income stream will not provide complete downside protection; so while this strategy provides a degree of risk reduction, it doesn’t protect against a large downturn.

 If you want to hedge your position without incurring the cost of buying a put, a cashless collar may help.
 This strategy involves purchasing a put to protect from losses while selling a call option that limits your upside potential.
 The proceeds from selling the call generally offset the price of the put—hence the strategy’s name.
 However, remember that puts and calls have embedded commissions and fees, so the cashless collar isn’t entirely free of cost.

 Securities lending.
 Loaning a portion of the concentrated stock holding to other investors who want to borrow the stock as part of a short sale may also reduce risk.
 The lender runs the risk that the borrower fails to return the securities or is delayed in doing so, but the lender will receive interest on the loan.
 This strategy involves giving up some liquidity, however, and it does not protect from downside risk beyond the income.
 Again, it is important to note that these strategies may require large minimums and are not available to everyone.

 Making a decision that works

 Each individual needs to weigh the pluses and minuses of these risk-mitigation strategies versus an outright sale.
 But the important thing is to act.
 Keep in mind that a concentrated position can pose a serious risk to your financial goals.
-Even the most established companies can run into trouble, and when they do, you may wish you had diversified or hedged your risks.
+Even the most established companies can run into trouble, and when they do, a diversified strategy or hedged approach to risk may look very attractive.